-The Syndicate makes various assumptions that affect the reported amounts of assets and liabilities.
+Various assumptions affect the reported amounts of assets and liabilities.
 Estimates and judgements are regularly re-evaluated and are based on a combination of historical experience and other factors, including exposure analysis, expectations of future experience and expert judgement.

 2.1 Insurance contract liabilities